 #1 Don’t take everything from home with you

 This was a big one.
 I literally took my whole room from back home with me in first year (plus kitchen stuff).
 You DON’T need everything!
 It took me a long time to realise that I don’t need my box of miscellaneous items from when I was 16.
 I can live without it for a few months.
 There are so many things I took along but never used.
 Trust me.
-You’ll thank me when it’s time for you to move your stuff out of halls at the end of first year.
+You’ll thank me when it’s time for you to move your stuff out of halls at the end of the first year.
 So when packing, ask yourself “will I actually use this?”
 Another little tip, check if your halls have an elevator.
 Mine didn’t.
 I was on the 4th floor.

 #2 Take advantage of the opportunities on campus

 Not only is this a great way to find a new hobby and make friends, but it will also prove to be very useful later on.
 When it gets to the final year, there’s suddenly a lot less time to go to societies, trips or take part in internships.
-Do as many of these things as you possibly can before final year (don’t kill yourself trying to do too much though!).
+Do as many of these things as you possibly can before the final year (don’t kill yourself trying to do too much though!).
 You’ll get to final year and be glad that you’ve got most of the relevant experience you need to get a job after uni out of the way.
 Your CV will thank you.

 #3 Add everyone on Facebook & join the group chats

 I’m one of those people who hates using Facebook.
 But at university, it’s actually vital.
 Never have I used Facebook messenger more than while at university.
 MANY group chats will be made.
 From your class group chat, to your group project group chat, to your halls group chat, to your “let’s go to London!” group chat.
 With this in mind, it would be pretty handy to have a Facebook account.
 You don’t want to go around giving out your number.